dyscott/fumble/README.md

 Our application is HTTPS only, with user passwords hashed such that even we don't know what our users' passwords are.
 We have strict authorization on requests to ensure that only the user who owns the data can access it.

 To prevent against SQL injection attacks, we never run raw SQL queries, our queries are managed by the PocketBase base library, which ensures that all queries are safe.
-We are also secured against JavaScript injection attacks through our use of Flutter, which does not run JavaScript at all.
+We are also secured against JavaScript injection and XSS attacks through our use of Flutter, which does not run JavaScript at all.

 Although we did not have enough time to properly implement chat messaging, we would have used end-to-end encryption to ensure that only the sender and receiver can read the messages.
 Another nice touch would have been implementing the sendgrid API to send emails to users upon registration, password reset, etc.